The superbill: what it is and why you need it

 • Balance due: Remaining balance owed on the account

-Provider’s contact information: Be sure to include all possible and necessary contact information for the provider and the practice:
+For the provider’s contact information, include all possible and necessary contact information for the provider and the practice:

 • Provider’s first and last name